stfc/janus-core/contributing.md

 -   Bug: anything in this is critical and shall be fixed asap.
 -   Design: queries or suggestions about the structure of the program.
 -   Enhancement: for issues relating to new features.
+- Documentation: adding or enhancing documentation

 ## Review

 All merge requests will be reviewed to ensure the integrity of the code.

-The reviewer/s have the following responsibilities,
+The reviewer(s) have the following responsibilities:

 - Ensuring all contribution rules have been followed
 - Ensuring the [coding style](./coding_style.md) is adhered to
 - Only accepting a merge if all tests have passed